angel1234-ship-it/telecom-customer-churn-dashboard/README.md

 * Over the 72-month period: 67.02% of customers stayed, 26.54% churned, and 6.45% joined.

-* A significant portion of churned customers were on month-to-month contracts and did not have an offer.
+* A significant portion of churned customers were on month-to-month contracts.
 This indicates a key opportunity for proactive retention.

 * Across all tenure categories, customers received a total refund of $13.82K.